kyletolle/one_minute_timer-react/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`

+Deploy with this command.
+It will automatically run the build command before the deploy.
+It will put the compiled assets onto GH pages at the homepage specified in the `package.json`.

+Note: Followed guides at https://medium.com/@hannawerman/deploy-your-react-app-on-github-pages-a1d4cfdc88e9 and https://www.thinkful.com/learn/a-guide-to-using-github-pages/start/existing-project/project-page/existing-repo/ and https://github.com/gitname/react-gh-pages and https://stackoverflow.com/a/49473246/249218 and https://create-react-app.dev/docs/deployment/#github-pages.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**